25 March 2021

 With the arrival of her two sons Freddie and Ben (both now working in the Arts) she left film and moved into the world of furniture conservation and restoration where her expertise in gilding, lacquer and decorative furniture became much sought after by antique dealers, interior designers and City institutions.
 One of the high points of her career has been her involvement in the restoration of Windsor Castle after the fire.

-For the last ten years, following in her mother’s footsteps, she has concurrently run a 1,000 acre arable farm in Hampshire, renovated and decorated farm buildings and run a successful pheasant shoot.
+For the last ten years, following in her mother’s footsteps, she has concurrently run a 1,000 acre arable farm in Hampshire, renovated and decorated farm buildings.

 Her interests, apart from her family, include fishing, theatre and opera.
 She joined the Merchant Taylors' Company as an Apprentice, becoming a Liveryman in 1997.
 She was elected onto the Court in 2007 as the first woman since the Royal Charter of 1503.